awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 Any new RDS DB instances created after January 14, 2020 will use the new certificates by default\.
 If you want to temporarily modify new DB instances manually to use the old \(rds\-ca\-2015\) certificates, you can do so using the AWS Management Console or the AWS CLI\.
 Any DB instances created prior to January 14, 2020 use the rds\-ca\-2015 certificates until you update them to the rds\-ca\-2019 certificates\.

+**Note**
+Amazon RDS Proxy uses certificates from the AWS Certificate Manager \(ACM\)\.
+If you are using RDS Proxy, when you rotate your SSL/TLS certificate, you don't need to update applications that use RDS Proxy connections\.
+For more information about using TLS/SSL with RDS Proxy, see [Using TLS/SSL with RDS Proxy](rds-proxy.md#rds-proxy-security.tls)\.

 **Topics**
 + [Updating Your CA Certificate by Modifying Your DB Instance](#UsingWithRDS.SSL-certificate-rotation-updating)
 + [Updating Your CA Certificate by Applying DB Instance Maintenance](#UsingWithRDS.SSL-certificate-rotation-maintenance)